 I have also looked into beef and lamb a bit more, as the figures given in the above are global averages.
 This link https://ourworldindata.org/environmental-impacts-of-food#you-want-to-reduce-the-carbon-footprint-of-your-food-focus-on-what-you-eat-not-whether-your-food-is-local shows that beef emissions vary between 9kg CO2e/100g and 105kg CO2e/100g.
 This is too big a range to ignore.
 I came across an industry report which seems to get emissions at a farm level http://beefandlamb.ahdb.org.uk/wp-content/uploads/2013/04/roadmap_3_-_down_to_earth_180112-final-report.pdf.
 This sort of thing might be more useful as it could direct consumers to good farms.

-Stuff covers goods and services, it is everything else that you consume.
+Stuff covers goods and services, it is everything else that you consume, except for occasional new expenditures such as:

 You enter the amount you spend annually on goods and a standard factor is applied to calculate your emissions.